19 apr, 2021 · Publicerat under Pressmeddelanden

 Musculoskeletal disorders (MSDs) are the most common occupational disease in the EU and North America as well as one of the most important causes for long-term sick leave.

-At EU level, repetitive work is the most common risk factor, approx. 74% of workers in the EU are exposed to repetitive hand or arm movements at least 25% of their working hours.
+At EU level, repetitive work is the most common risk factor.
 The situation in North America is very similar.
 It is however common that workers are exposed to more than one risk factor.
 Additionally, exposure to above risk factors are increasing in younger working populations making it of utmost importance to implement corrective actions to create a sustainable workplace.

 Assessment of the hazards and risks in the workplace is paramount.
 Employers are required to evaluate risks to safety and health within their workplaces and then to improve the standards of safety and health for workers and others who may be at risk of harm = risk assessment.
 In addition to that workers at risk should be supported in their daily work wherever possible.
 New innovative solutions like exoskeletons or soft robotics provide endless possibilities.